calubrecht/CrimsonSkies/README.md

 If you would like to contribute areas, code, etc. feel free to contact me and/or issue a pull request when you're contribution is complete.
 There are now two continents and the Arcanis continent needs filling out (Midgaard is the other continent and I have left it with the familiar areas and geographic linking).
+I invite and welcome any contributions.

-The current development server which is stable and playable and will reflect the latest commits here is at (you can telnet or use a mud client like ZMud, CMud or Mudlet, I still use Zmud 4.62 from like 1996 on Windows 10):
+The current development server which is stable and playable and will reflect the latest commits here is at (you can telnet or use a mud client like ZMud, CMud or Mudlet, I still use Zmud 4.62 from like 1997 on Windows 10):

   - 66.244.102.112 port 4000